MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-additional-methods.md

 Perform the following steps to enable the application to authenticate through the interactive browser flow.
 These steps also work for [device code authentication](#device-code-authentication) described later.
 Following this process is necessary only if using `InteractiveBrowserCredential` in your code.

-1. On the [Azure portal](https://portal.azure.com), navigate to Azure Active Directory and select **App registrations** on the left-hand menu.
+1. On the [Azure portal](https://portal.azure.com), navigate to Microsoft Entra ID and select **App registrations** on the left-hand menu.
 1. Select the registration for your app, then select **Authentication**.
 1. Under **Advanced settings**, select **Yes** for **Allow public client flows**.
 1. Select **Save** to apply the changes.